noahproc/brand-financials-dashboard/README.md

-# Phia Brand Portfolio Intelligence Report
+# Brand Portfolio Intelligence Report

 A self-contained, single-file interactive analytics dashboard built to analyze affiliate partner performance across a 12-month fiscal year.
 Designed as a portfolio piece demonstrating data analysis, visualization, and product thinking in the context of a consumer affiliate platform.